 Turns out, they were right.
-Ryan committed to the Tigers over Bama on Halloween.
+Ryan committed to the Tigers over Bama last Halloween.

 Ryan has even more professional football ties; his uncle is former NFL linebacker Trev Faulk, who played in 29 games with the St. Louis Rams over the course of two seasons.